haojiwu/flickr-to-google-photos/README.md

 ![Render YAML environment variables](images/render_yaml_env_var.png)

 It is all set.
 In the new created `my-flickr-to-google-photos-XXXX (XXXX is random string)` web service there will be URL like `https://my-flickr-to-google-photos-XXXX.onrender.com`.
 This is API host you can use to do Flickr and Google authorization and migrate photos and albumes.
-Remember to update **Callback URL** in your Flickr app and **Authorized redirect URI** in your Google App with this API endpoint.
+Remember to update **Callback URL** in your Flickr app and **Authorized redirect URI** in your Google app with this API host.

 [Dockerfile.render](Dockerfile.render) contains python and PostgreSQL client.
 You can execute migration script in this service's web shell:
 ```